Leadership in a VUCA world

 Based on a field of theory known as ‘Adult Constructivist Development’ (sometimes known as vertical development), a set of stages of leadership development have been catalogued in a way that reflects an increasing ability to cope with fluid and complex situations.
 As people begin to move beyond the ‘conventional’ ways of making meaning (called ‘later stage’ thinking), new patterns of thinking and relating start to emerge.

 At MDV, we have examined all of the main theories in the field and we have identified four underlying mental capacities which can be developed into the capabilities a leader needs to survive and thrive under VUCA conditions.

 - Handling complexity: VUCA demands a whole new level of ‘processing skill’ from leaders at all levels in the organisation.
 There is so much information coming in from all directions, from the global strategic level to the impact of tricky personal relationships or organisational politics.
 Later stage leaders are constantly ‘upgrading’ their ability to work with complex information – if necessary building their own new conceptual maps as they go.

-- Intellectual flexibility: When the context is changing rapidly, we need to be intellectually adaptable – to continually test our existing ideas with competing new models as they emerge.
+- Fluidity and flexibility: When the context is changing rapidly, we need to be intellectually adaptable – to continually test our existing ideas with competing new models as they emerge.
 In this situation, there are no right answers and Scott Fitzgerald’s maxim ‘wisdom is the ability to hold two (or more) contradictory ideas in your head at the same time without going mad’, holds true.